Oooscar8/UBC-ELEC331-Computer-Communications/Notes.md

 [toc]

-# Lecture Notes
+# Notes

-This file mainly consists of my Lecture Notes of UBC ELEC331 Computer Communications and my reading of the textbook *<u>COMPUTER NETWORKING A Top-Down Approach</u>*
+This file mainly consists of my Notes of UBC ELEC331 Computer Communications, my reading of the textbook *<u>COMPUTER NETWORKING A Top-Down Approach</u>* and its corresponding lectures.